algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 Note that attempts to rewrite the history of an algorithm's source code repository will be rejected, as doing so could potentially break prior versions of the algorithm.

-**SSH Support** Algorithmia doesn't currently support SSH as a means of cloning algorithm repositories.
+**SSH Support:** Algorithmia doesn't currently support SSH as a means of cloning algorithm repositories.
 {: .notice-info}

 #### Editing source code in the Algorithmia Web IDE